coderdojoindy/GirlsIncWorkshop/tuesday_activities/activity_3.md

   + 1 expression
   + 1 mouse
   + 3 instructions, search for food, hide, and squeak.
+  + Create one shoulder to shoulder line with the expression, the hide instruction and the squeak instruction.
+    The girls with the search for food card should stand in line behind the expression.
 + Execution
   + the computer will ask the expression her question "is the cat around?"
   + if the answer is no, then the computer goes to the girl with the NO card. performs her